wazery/fb_inspector/README.md

-# Fb::Inspector
+# Xystra

 A simple Ruby gem to get the reactions and comments on posts from certian Facebook pages.
+The name is the greek word for scrapper.

 ## Installation